-A> Multi-Agency Contacts for Safeguarding in Education.
+Multi-Agency Contacts for Safeguarding in Education.

-If you have concerns about a child/young person in Somerset
+If you have concerns about a child/young person in Somerset:

-If a child is at immediate risk call the POLICE POLICE 999 To make an URGENT referral, i.e., a child is likely to suffer or is suffering significant harm, call Somerset Direct.
-Somerset Direct 0300 123 22 24 To make a NON-URGENT referral, complete an Early Help Assessment and send to SDinputters@somerset.gov.u k To raise concerns and ask for advice about radicalisation (also contact Somerset Direct).
-PREVENT DUTY - 01278 647466 PreventSW@avonandsomerset.police.uk To liaise with the specialist Safeguarding Police unit Lighthouse Safeguarding Unit - Avon and Somerset police 01278 649228 DSL Consultation Line 0300 123 3078 Early Help Hub 01823 3555803 Critical Incident Support EPS SSE 01823 357000
+If a child is at immediate risk call t POLICE POLICE 999 POLICE 999 To make an URGENT referral to Children's Social Care Somerset Direct. i.e., a child is likely to suffer or is suffering significant harm, call Somerset Direct.
+Somerset Direct 0300 122 2224 To make a NON-URGENT referral Children's Social Care.
+Complete an Early Help Assessment and send to SD Inputters SDinputters@somerset.gov.uk To raise concerns and ask for advi about radicalisation (also contact Somerset Direct).
+PreventSW@avonandsome Police Prevent Team - 01278 647466 PreventSW@avonandsomerset.police.uk Local Authority Prevent Lead prevent@somerset.gov.uk To liaise with the specialist Safeguarding Police Unit Lighthouse Safeguarding 01278 649228 Lighthouse Safeguarding Unit - Avon and Somerset Police 01278 649228 DSL Consultation Line 0300 123 3078 Early Help Hub 01823 3555803 Critical Incident Support EPS 01823 357000

-If you have concerns about a professional working with a child...
+If you have concerns about a professional working with a child: